 (5) An order is in addition to any compensation order made by the court under Part 16 of the Sentencing Act 1995.

-(6) For the purposes of making a compensation order under Part 16 of the Sentencing Act 1995 against a person convicted of an offence against subsection (1) or section 39C the value of any water unlawfully taken is to be determined on the basis of the charge that would have been payable for the water under the Water Agencies (Powers) Act 1984 if the water had been lawfully taken.
+(6) For the purposes of making a compensation order under Part 16 of the Sentencing Act 1995 against a person convicted of an offence against subsection (1) or section 39C, the value of any water unlawfully taken is to be determined on the basis of the charge that would have been payable for the water under the Water Agencies (Powers) Act 1984 if the water had been lawfully taken.

 (7) In this section, unless the contrary intention appears —